Skip to content

 Drink water and other nutrient for vegan fitness food

 What else is important if you want to get fitter and more muscular as a die-hard vegan?
 What other nutrients do you need for effective plant-based muscle building?
-One key food is Wateras your body needs it to synthesize and metabolize protein.
-By adequate drinking you can get closer to your training goal even faster.
+A key food is Water, as your body needs it for protein synthesis and metabolism.
+Through adequate drinking you can get closer to your training goal even faster.

 The Amino acid leucine also activates protein synthesis.
 Protein biosynthesis is the process in which proteins are formed in cells, for example the formation of muscles.
 It is stimulated by high blood levels of glucose and essential amino acids, especially leucine, as well as training stimuli and a high energy status in the cells.

-After training, you can either supplement leucine specifically in combination with protein or take essential amino acids, as these also contain leucine.
-In order to stimulate protein biosynthesis as well as possible, it makes sense to eat three to four meals a day, each containing About 30 grams of protein include.
+After training, you can either supplement leucine specifically in combination with protein or take essential amino acids, as they also contain leucine.
+In order to stimulate protein biosynthesis as much as possible, it makes sense to eat three to four meals a day, each of which contains About 30 grams of protein include.

 What do vegan athletes eat to get stronger or stay muscular?

-You have already read about some foods that help you with plant-based muscle growth.
-Here I will go into more detail about what you can eat for vegan muscle growth and recommend foods that I consider to be particularly effective.
+You have now already read about some foods that help you with plant-based muscle growth.
+Here I go again specifically on what you can eat for vegan muscle building and recommend you foods that I consider particularly target.

-Nuts like Walnuts, almonds, cashews or hazelnuts are very good sources of fat, protein, iron, calcium and magnesium and thus cover a large part of your micro- and macronutrient requirements, which are increased for muscle building.
+Nuts like Walnuts, almonds, cashews or hazelnuts are very good suppliers of fat, protein, iron, calcium and magnesium and thus cover a large part of your - for muscle building increased - micro- and macronutrient needs.

-Seeds and kernels such as Pumpkin seeds, sunflower seeds or sesame seeds complement nuts very well by providing you with plenty of B vitamins, as well as protein, fat and zinc.
+Seeds and kernels such as Pumpkin seeds, sunflower seeds or sesame seeds complement nuts very well, providing you with plenty of B vitamins, but also protein, fat and zinc.

-Legumes such as Chickpeas, red lentils, peas or beans ensure a balanced blood sugar level and provide you with important proteins and zinc.
+Legumes like Chickpeas, red lentils, peas or beans ensure a balanced blood sugar level and provide you with important proteins and zinc.
 The high fiber content also increases intestinal health and reduces the risk of colon cancer.

 Whole grain products like Oatmeal, millet flakes, whole grain bread or whole grain pasta. are good suppliers of carbohydrates, protein, B vitamins and the minerals zinc, magnesium, iron and Potassium.